VariableClass/digital-hygiene/src/02-securing-your-accounts/README.md

 Use your e-mail aliasing service to generate a new alias for the current account.

 Ideally, include a randomly-generated suffix such that your e-mail addresses can't simply be guessed by using the company name and your domain.
 This also makes your aliases easier to regenerate should the need arise.
-For example: facebook.2j49f@example.com
+For example: **facebook.2j49f@example.com**.

 Using an alias like this, especially in combination with a service like [have i been pwned?](https://haveibeenpwned.com), means that you will be able to directly pinpoint who is guilty in selling or leaking your information.
 You may even know about a leak before they do!

+### Randomly generated username

+It's a good idea to use a unique, randomly generated username for each account, this will make it more difficult to associate your information across the web.
+Bitwarden includes a username generator, but you can just as easily pick a random dictionary word and append a random number.
+Make sure you save this in your password manager, along with the e-mail and password you use to sign in to the account.

 ## 6. Migrate away from "Sign in with..."